Navigating the Changing Business Landscape with Technology and Human Connection

 The onboarding process takes some time as an SDR will require these valuable skills & knowledge to be fully productive:

-To ensure their success, the SDR should have an armoury of resources at their disposal:
+To ensure their success, the SDR should have an armory of resources at their disposal:

 Defining The Process

 In our experience, clearly defining and accordingly keeping track of these different stages is a key facet of effective outbound prospecting.
 We’ve mainly dealt with high-value software solutions that require multiple touches and engagements over the course of the prospecting journey.
-In order to have visibility into our progress, these stages should have clear parameters and should be adopted uniformly throughout your sales development organization.
+To have visibility into our progress, these stages should have clear parameters and should be adopted uniformly throughout your sales development organization.

 While the definitions of the stages of outreach should be inflexible, the outreach itself should allow for your SDRs to personalize and make it their own.
 The channels of communication (telephone, email, social selling) vary, as does the prospect’s level of interaction with each of these channels.
 At Infinityn International, all engagements eventually culminate with one (or several) phone calls but other sales development organizations may prefer alternative methods, depending on the industry.
 Both prospects and SDRs operate uniquely, so your model for outreach should accommodate for your reps to personalize the way that they connect with and engage with prospects.